AriFordsham/GHCWiki/new-ghci-debugger.md

 - Extend breaks and step with counters, so that we stop after N hits, rather than immediately.
 (EASY/MODERATE)

 - Revert to adding tick information to the BCO directly, and remove the byte code instructions for breaks.
 I'm not sure that this is worth it.
 In some ways the implementation based on a byte code instruction is a little cleaner than adding breaks on BCOs directly.
 Though the bc instruction method may be a little slower than the other way.
 (MODERATE/DIFFICULT)

+### Closed

+- Wolfgang's patch for PIC seems to break the strings in Info tables, so we need to fix that.
+(MODERATE)

+- Look at slow behaviour of :print command on long list of chars.
+I've asked Pepe about this, he has an idea of what the problem is and will be working on a solution soon.
+(MODERATE)

+- Allow breakpoints to be set by function name.
+Some questions: what about local functions?
+What about functions inside type class instances, and default methods of classes?
+One possible solution is to extend the tick tree slightly so that we can search it for function declarations.
+Another alternative is if the GHC API supports source location queries.
+The client can simply query GHC to ask what the outermost span of a declaraiton is, then we can set a tick on that span directly.
+Something to note is that the HPC code has some stuff in it for remembering the "path" of a function, which would be useful for naming nested functions.
+I don't know if it supports functions inside class declataions.
+(MODERATE)

+- Fix the ghci help command.
+This can be done when we decide on the final syntax of the commands.
+(EASY)

+- Add a commnad to show the current breakpoint stack (`:show context`?)

 ---